matijasx/jenkins_cac/README.md

 There is no need for manual steps to set up Jenkins, just run:
 ` docker-compose up --build ` from root folder of this repository.

+After running previous steps Jenkins should be accessible at `localhost:80` .

 Jenkins will load an example Multibranch pipeline as seed job.
 This pipeline is configured in config/cac/DemoJob.yaml and uses git credentials loaded during setup.
 This pipeline will scan application repository for Jenkinsfile and run further instructions specified there.